-We are a small friendly church that meets every Sunday morning.
-The service starts at 10.30am and lasts for up to an hour and a half.
-Everyone is welcome – Jesus invites everyone to the party with no exceptions!
+The service normally starts at 10.30 and lasts for an hour.
+Everyone is welcome – Jesus invites everyone, no exceptions.

-The building is on a steep hill and access can be tricky for those using mobility aids.
-We have therefore engineered a separate mobility friendly entrance which bypasses the difficult gradients.
-Please ask the door steward for details as the route is not yet signed.
-A hearing loop is installed.
-If you have any concerns about your needs being catered for, please contact the church secretary for advice and information – tel:01207 509008
+The building is on a steep hill and access can be tricky for those using mobility aids so there is a separate mobility friendly entrance which avoids the steep steps and difficult gradients – the door steward will guide you.
+A hearing loop is installed to help those using hearing aids.

-Communion is not to be treated lightly.
-At Blackhill we practise an open table and all who know and love the Lord Jesus are invited to take bread and wine when communion is served at the end of the morning service on the 3rd Sunday of each month.
-If you prefer not to take communion then you can simply allow the offered bread and wine to pass by and receive a blessing instead – there is no fuss either way.
+The communion meal is at the heart of Christian gathered worship and must not be treated lightly.
+At Blackhill we practise an open table and anyone who wants to know Jesus better is welcome to take bread and wine when communion is served at the end of the service on the 3rd Sunday of each month.
+If you prefer not to take communion then simply do not take the offered bread and wine and you can receive a blessing instead – there is no fuss either way.

 For further Baptist Union guidance on The Lord’s Supper, go to the link; https://www.baptist.org.uk/Publisher/File.aspx?ID=168464&view=browser